 Due to the competitive nature of the selection process, not all qualified candidates who meet the minimum requirements for the position are guaranteed an interview.
 To be selected for a position, one must meet the following criteria: (1) satisfy the minimum requirements listed in the job posting, (2) if applicable, successfully pass a written and practical exam, (3) satisfy a background investigation (including but not limited to, employment, education, and criminal history), and (4) pass a verbal interview.
 Metro-North may also require the applicant to undergo a physical ability test, and, if the Company extends a conditional offer, may require him or her to undergo a medical examination, which may include toxicological testing.
 Failure to pass any step within the hiring process will result in the disqualification of your application.

 Additional Criteria for Current Employees: Current Metro-North employees must be in active service to be eligible for consideration.
-Agreement Employees applying for a position outside of their present craft are required to have worked in your current union for at least one (1) year preceding the Application Deadline to be eligible to apply for a posted position, and have completed the agreed upon formal training commitment, including on-the-job training or lock-in requirement, if applicable (for example: Signal Trainee, Foreman-In-Training, etc.).
+Agreement Employees applying for a position outside of their present craft are required to have worked in your current union for at least one (1) year preceding the Application Deadline to be eligible to apply for a posted position and have completed the agreed upon formal training commitment, including on-the-job training or lock-in requirement, if applicable (for example Signal Trainee, Foreman-In-Training, etc.).
 If you are transferring to another craft, you may be required to forfeit your seniority in your present union.
-Non-agreement employees must have worked in your current position for a minimum of one (1) year preceding the Application Deadline.
+Non-agreement employees must have worked in their current position for a minimum of one (1) year preceding the Application Deadline.
 Along with a background investigation (including but not limited to, employment, education, and criminal history), employees are also subject to an internal investigation, which includes an evaluation not limited to discipline records and performance assessments.

 We offer a competitive salary and a comprehensive benefits package.
 If interested, please apply online at www.mta.info